GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 **Range**: 20 yards

-**Effect**: You attempt to counter a spell being cast, as though you knew the spell, so long as it is a lower tier than this spell.
+**Effect**: You attempt to counter a spell being cast, as though you knew the spell, so long as it half the tier or lower than this spell.
 You must still perform a counterspell check.
 The foe gains a bonus to their check equal to their spell's tier and you gain a bonus equal to this spell's tier.
 If you critcally fail your counterspell check, you cannot affect the spell with another abnegation of the same or lower tier.

 **At Higher Tiers**: As seen above, a higher tier provides several benefits.